Emergence and Localisation of Semantic Role Circuits in LLMs: Introduction

-To address these questions, we introduce \textbf{COMPASS} (Compositional Predicate–Argument Semantic Structure; Fig.~\ref{fig:overview}), a causal–temporal methodology that combines edge-attribution patching \citep{hanna2024have} with training-time circuit tracking\footnote{Supporting code and datasets are available at a public repository $<$ anonymised url $>$}.
-It studies predicate–argument binding using role-cross minimal pairs, disentangles the formation of circuit structure from its functional engagement, and evaluates the transferability of role circuits across model scales.
-We apply COMPASS to the Pythia (14M–1B) and LLaMA-1B model families to answer:
+To address these questions, we introduce \textbf{COMPASS} (Compositional Predicate–Argument Semantic Structure; Fig.\ref{fig:overview}), a causal–temporal methodology that combines edge-attribution patching \citep{hanna2024have} with training-time circuit tracking\footnote{Supporting code and datasets are available at a public repository $<$ anonymised url $>$}.
+It investigates predicate–argument binding by isolating role-specific computation through contrastive prompts that differ only in their role-indicating scaffold (e.g., ``delivered the package \emph{to the} office'' vs. ``\emph{with the} truck''), what we term \emph{role-cross minimal pairs}, then tracks the causal pathways responsible for correct predictions.
+This approach disentangles the formation of circuit structure from its functional engagement and enables the evaluation of its transferability.
+We apply COMPASS across model scales and families to answer:

 \begin{itemize}[leftmargin=*, itemsep=1pt, parsep=0pt, topsep=3pt] \item \textbf{RQ1 (Localisation):} Which model components causally encode semantic roles? \item \textbf{RQ2 (Emergence):} When do these circuits become computationally indispensable? \item \textbf{RQ3 (Generalisation):} To what extent do role circuits transfer across model scales and architectures? \end{itemize}